 Two of the proposals in this study include an increase in the combined OASI and DI payroll tax rate, but do not state how the increase is allocated between the OASI and DI trust funds.
-Due to a change in the assumed disability incidence rates in the 2019 and 2020 reports, the tax rate increase as a percent of covered earnings necessary to bring the DI program into actuarial balance decreased from 0.12% in 2019 to 0.07% in 2020.
-The tax rate increase necessary to bring the OASI program into actuarial balance increased from 2.67% in 2019 to 3.14% in 2020.
-The OASI program now accounts for more than 97% of the combined program's long-term deficit.
-On this basis, for the purpose of these illustrations the model assumes Congress would allocate any increase in the tax rate entirely to the OASI program.
+Due to recent decreases in the assumed disability incidence rates, reflecting actual declines in disability incidence over the past decade, taxes currently allocated to the DI trust fund are projected to maintain the solvency of that program over the valuation period.
+For these illustrations, the model assumes Congress will allocate any increase in the tax rate entirely to the OASI program.